Need help choosing an ATS?

 This article covers our top tips to guide you in delivering a consistent diverse and inclusive recruitment process, every time.

-Inclusion, on the other hand, is about creating an environment where everyone feels like they truly belong, where their voices are heard, and where their strengths are celebrated.
+Inclusion, on the other hand, is about creating an environment where everyone feels like they belong, where their voices are heard, and where their strengths are celebrated.
 Many employees still feel that they can’t be their true selves in the workplace, and changing this takes conscious efforts.
 When you overcome this challenge, it results in higher employee morale, increased innovation, and helps your company do better financially.

 Implicit bias means having thoughts and ideas about certain groups of people or things without even realising it - these thoughts can affect how we see things, make choices, and act, without you even knowing it's happening.